pminina01/readthedocs/Tutorial.md

 }
 ```

-as an exception will be throw.
+as an exception will be thrown.

 In case of the ExactClass has a default constructor which invokes the BaseClass constructor a ```System.StackOverflowException``` is thrown.
 This is because the ExactClass calls the BaseClass the GetLogger(String, Type) attempts to construct a ExactClass until the exception is thrown.